-Much of Europe faces a heightened recession risk in the near-term, with much of the rest of the world also experiencing massive cost of living increases and other economic challenges.
+Much of Europe faces a heightened recession risk in the near-term.
+Lately, we have also seen massive cost of living increases across the globe.
 In some cases, these increases are resulting in widespread civil unrest.
 In Sri Lanka, for example, mass protest resulted in the overthrowing of the government.
 Large-scale protests have also taken place in the EU and in the UK and are likely to increase as the risk of recession grows.

 It is possible Russia will exploit natural gas supplies in order to drive EU countries to at least a more moderate level of support for Ukraine.
 Additional reductions or a discontinuation of Russian natural gas supplies would undoubtedly exacerbate the ongoing cost of living crisis.
-Though economic difficulties are likely to continue whether Russia reduces it's supply or not, large reductions would potentially expedite the crisis leading to an increased risk of widespread social unrest, an outcome Russia believes the EU may try and avoid by taking a more favorable approach to the war in Ukraine.
+Though economic difficulties are likely to continue whether Russia reduces it's supply or not, large reductions would potentially expedite the crisis leading to increased risk of widespread social unrest, an outcome Russia believes the EU may try and avoid by taking a more favorable approach to the war in Ukraine.